jchatel/quickmail-next-docs/inbox-replies/drafting-replies-with-ai.md

 - Teams: 100 credits per month

 If you need additional credits, it costs $10/month per 1,000 credits.
-Contact [support@quickmail.io](mailto:support@quickmail.io) to configure your subscription.
+Click on the AI chatbot located in the lower-right corner of your QuickMail account, then click **"Escalate to Human."**

 **Note:** For users who added an OpenAI key before January 6, 2025, your OpenAI credits will be used automatically when using Draft with AI.
 If no OpenAI credits are available, the system will use your monthly credits instead.